 You are here

 The American Institute of Chemical Engineers (AIChE), which was chartered all the way back in 1938, has been growing in the last few years under the tutelage of current student president Alexis Laundry.
-So much so that the chapter was name an Outstanding Student Chapter for the 2017–2018 school year and was awarded it at the 2018 AIChE Annual Meeting in fall 2018 in Pittsburgh.
+So much so that the chapter was named an Outstanding Student Chapter for the 2017–2018 school year and was awarded it at the 2018 AIChE Annual Meeting in fall 2018 in Pittsburgh.

 The student branch, which is part of a much bigger international organization, focuses on connecting students with helpful university faculty and staff, potential employers, alumni and professional engineers and other students.
 AIChE accomplishes this by running several events throughout the year, including a joint career fair with the Biomedical Engineering Society (which features companies such as Bristol Myers Squibb, Lockheed Martin, and many others) which attracts over 150 people, alumni panels where former students come in and talk about their experiences professionally and how co-op helped them, weekly meetings and different periodical social events.